Speakers Fill Lexical Semantic Gaps with Context: Discussion: vs. -based approximations

 \section{Discussion: \wordnet{} vs.\ $\bm{\BERT{}}$-based approximations}

 The novel continuous ($\BERT$-based) approximation of lexical ambiguity has two important virtues over the alternative \wordnet{}-based measure.
 On the practical side, it can be readily computed for many languages.
 Since we are using multilingual $\BERT{}$ for our continuous approximation, as discussed in \cref{sec:approximation}, this quantity is easily obtainable for the 104 languages on which it was trained.
 Second, on more theoretical grounds, the continuous representation of the space of meanings might better capture the gradient that goes from subtle but distinct senses of the same word to completely unrelated homophones \cite[p.
 51]{cruse1986lexical}.
-Alternatively, the \wordnet{}-based measure of lexical ambiguity is supported by expert human annotation and extensive research on its linguistic and psycholinguistic correlates, e.g.\ \newcite{sigman2002global} and \newcite{budanitsky2006evaluating}. \looseness=-1
+Alternatively, the \wordnet{}-based measure of lexical ambiguity is supported by expert human annotation and extensive research on its linguistic and psycholinguistic correlates, e.g.\ \newcite{sigman2002global} and \newcite{budanitsky2006evaluating}.
 These differences notwithstanding, we expect both measures to correlate to a certain degree.
-To evaluate this, we run an experiment comparing both estimates in six languages from four different families for which \wordnet{} is available: Arabic, English, Finnish, Indonesian, Persian, and Portuguese. \looseness=-1
+To evaluate this, we run an experiment comparing both estimates in six languages from four different families for which \wordnet{} is available: Arabic, English, Finnish, Indonesian, Persian, and Portuguese.\looseness=-1

 \cref{fig:en_polysemy_corr} and \cref{tab:polysemy} show that indeed both measures are positively correlated, although the association may be modest in some languages.
 The Pearson correlation between our estimates is $\rho=0.40$ for English, but only $\rho=0.06$ for Finnish---other languages lie in the range between the two.\footnote{For all tests of significance in this paper, we apply \citeauthor{benjamini1995controlling}'s correction (\citeyear{benjamini1995controlling}).} This correlation seems to increase with the quality of the $\BERT$ model for the language under consideration---English has the largest Wikipedia, so multilingual $\BERT{}$ should naturally be better modelling it, while Finnish has the smallest Wikipedia among these six languages.
 A complementary explanation is that \wordnet{} itself might be better for English than other languages---while English's \wordnet{} contains synsets for $147{,}306$ words, Persian only has them for $17{,}560$.
 This suggests that the modest associations found should be taken as pessimistic lower bounds.\looseness=-1